Securities Lending Strategies: Exclusive Valuations and Auction Bids: Introduction

 Lastly, we run simulations to establish numerical examples for the set of valuations and for various bidding strategies corresponding to the different auction settings.
 The next generation of models and empirical work on securities lending activity would benefit by factoring in the methodologies considered here.
+Understanding the inner workings of securities lending players, including the provision of better tools and models to aid their efforts, could counter the recent concerns about risks in the securities lending space (End-note \ref{enu:Four}).
 In addition, the models developed here could be potentially useful for inventory estimation and for wholesale procurement of financial instruments and also non-financial commodities.

-It is tempting to call this one of the more (most) challenging problems in finance, and even though this is debatable and perhaps even labeled as due to ignorance on the author's part, what stands true is that this is certainly one of the least explored yet profit laden areas of modern investment management.
-For completeness, we provide a brief overview of the short market before delving further into the mechanism of estimating an auction bid for exclusives.
+From the discussion thus far and as the paper deveops, it will become clear that exclusive valuation is an extremely challenging problem in terms of the many sources of uncertainty that it holds.
+Having better ways to manage this complexity, as illustrated in this paper, will be well rewarded since this is one of the least explored yet profit laden areas of modern investment management.
+For completeness, we provide a brief motivation for exclusive auctions before delving further into the mechanism of estimating an auction bid for exclusives.